-For me, anytime I can learn through travel, it’s a plus and anytime I can walk in the path of someone in history, well that’s an added bonus.
-And, I have to admit I am one of those who remain fascinated, especially now that I’ve had the opportunity to visit these places and walk in the paths, the experience definitely fueled the fascination.
+For me, anytime I can learn through travel, it’s a plus.
+Anytime I can walk in the path of someone in history, well that’s an added bonus.
+I have to admit I am one of those who remain fascinated, especially now that I’ve had the opportunity to visit these places and walk in the paths.
+The experience definitely fueled the fascination.

 What do you think?
-Was it one man?
-Was it a conspiracy?
-Was LBJ involved?
+Was it one man or was it a conspiracy and was LBJ involved?
 Will the fascination continue for generations to come?